bombasticSlacks/Aspirant/Game/Keeper.md

 ### Master
 #### Zoologist
 You get a +2 on all interactions with animals.
-You can converse comfortably with non-intelligent animals as though you were speaking the same language.
+You can communicate comfortably with non-intelligent animals as though you were speaking the same language.